openstack-archive/syntribos/README.rst

 for review.

-**Note:** README.rst is auto generated from docs by running ``python readme.py`` from the ``syntribos/scripts`` directory.
-So when the README.rst needs to be updated;
-modify the corresponding rst file in syntribos/doc/source and auto generatoe the README.
+**Note:** README.rst is an auto generated file, from the rst files in the docs directory.
+The file can be generated by running ``python readme.py`` from the ``syntribos/scripts`` directory.
+When the README needs to be updated; modify the corresponding rst file in ``syntribos/doc/source`` and generate it by running the script.